article / Hotspot conflict

 The Failure of Traditional Verification Mechanisms.
 In past regional conflicts or social unrest, despite the presence of misinformation, journalists, activists, and ordinary citizens could still transmit some cross-verified visual materials through intermittent network connections, satellite phones, or covert means.
 These authentic materials formed the basis for the international community's understanding of events.
 However, when Iranian authorities implemented a comprehensive and severe internet blackout, this information supply chain was fundamentally severed.
 Professional news organizations and fact-checking groups lost their channels for on-site verification and were forced to rely heavily on limited, difficult-to-verify information sources.

-The "Filling" Instinct of Social Media.
+The Filling Instinct of Social Media.
 Social media platforms' information feeds abhor a vacuum.
-When users are eager to understand what is happening in Iran and traditional sources cannot satisfy this need, the platform's content ecosystem spontaneously "produces" content to fill the demand.
-The proliferation of AI video generation tools has unprecedentedly lowered the barrier to such "production."
-Any user with the relevant software and creativity (or intent) can create seemingly professional, emotionally charged "on-the-scene footage" in a short time.
-Due to their visual "realism" and narrative "resonance," such content easily gains algorithmic recommendations and user shares, leading to rapid dissemination.
+When users crave to know what is happening in Iran and traditional sources cannot satisfy this demand, the platform's content ecosystem spontaneously generates content to fill the need.
+The proliferation of AI video generation tools has unprecedentedly lowered the barrier to such production.
+Any user with relevant software and creativity (or intent) can create seemingly professional, emotionally charged on-scene footage in a short time.
+Due to their visual authenticity and narrative resonance, such content easily gains algorithmic recommendations and user shares, thereby spreading rapidly.

-Emotional resonance precedes fact-checking.
-In the rapidly scrolling information flow, users are often emotionally moved first, and only then might (and usually do not) engage in rational verification.
-The AI-generated video of the "Sea of Lights" parade garnered tens of millions of views precisely because it accurately captured and externalized the global audience's sympathy and solidarity with the Iranian people.
-The slogan "All eyes on Iran" is itself a form of emotional mobilization.
-In such cases, fact-checking often lags behind, and even when verification results are announced, their reach is far less extensive than the original false content.
-As discovered by the fact-checking department of India's *Mathrubhumi* newspaper, the "Sea of Lights" video was determined by AI detection tools to have a 97.9% probability of being AI-generated, but this conclusion has limited corrective effect on the already widespread impression.
+Emotional Resonance Precedes Fact-Checking.
+In the rapidly scrolling information flow, users are often emotionally moved first, and only later might (and typically do not) engage in rational verification.
+The AI-generated video of the light-sea parade garnered tens of millions of views precisely because it accurately captured and externalized the global audience's sympathy and solidarity with the Iranian people.
+The slogan "All Eyes on Iran" itself serves as an emotional mobilization.
+In such situations, fact-checking often lags, and even when verification results are announced, their reach is far less extensive than that of the original false content.
+As the fact-checking department of India's Mathrubhumi newspaper discovered, the light-sea video was judged by AI detection tools to have a 97.9% probability of being AI-generated, but this conclusion has limited corrective effect on the already widespread impression.

 Deep Impact: Erosion of Trust and Cognitive Warfare